List of warez groups: DrinkOrDie

+was known for its diverse leadership and influence, combined with members from Europe, the USA, Australia, and Israel.

 Echelon

 Echelon was a warez group which specialized in the release and distribution of console games, such as Dreamcast ISOs.

 EViLiSO

 Released American Pie on the Internet 3 months before its theatrical release.
 They branded their releases with a digital watermark of the letter "Z" which appeared in the corner of the frame.
 The bootleggers were associated with a web site in Argentina devoted to Quake.

 EVO

 EVO (short for EVOLUTiON), is a Portuguese release group mostly known for releasing leaked screeners of films before their official release.
 In an email interview with TorrentFreak, the group stated that they were motivated by "fun" rather than profit, and blamed movie studios for driving piracy by not making media more accessible to consumers.
 Movie industry insiders viewed EVO as a major threat.
 In 2021 EVO released a high quality copy of the blockbuster Dune before its official U.S. release in theaters and on HBO Max.

 The Netflix movies The Power of the Dog and The Guilty leaked before their official premiere from what appears to be film festival screeners, not from a typical award screener sent out to critics and awards voters.
 In 2022 an early Blu-ray copy of Spider-Man: No Way Home leaked online weeks before the official physical release, but in November that year the group stopped releasing new titles.
 This was highly unusual as they previously uploaded over a dozen titles each week.
 ACE boss Jan van Voorn informed TorrentFreak that several people connected to EVO were tracked down by the Alliance for Creativity and Entertainment.
-No notable screeners leaked for the first time in the history of online piracy.
+That year, no notable screeners leaked for the first time in over two decades.